entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 353. Sub-median-dorsal plate tapers posterior: absent (0); present (1).

 354. Dermal contact between postnasal and rostral plates: absent (0); present (1).
->  -  Separated postnasal and rostral plates is present in some incisoscutoids, including *Rolfosteus* and *Incisoscutum*.
+>  -  Separated postnasal and rostral plates is present in some incisoscutoids, including *Rolfosteus* and *Incisoscutum ritchiei*.
+>  -  In *Incisoscutum ritchiei*, a small gap is present between postnasal and rostral plate.
+Dennis and Miles (1981) interpreted this gap representing the largar incurrent opening.
+Dennis and Miles (1981): "There is no contact between the rostral and postnasal plates due to the large incurrent nasal openings.
+In *Rolfosteus*, the descending lamina of preorbital plate separates the rostral and postnasal plates.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.